-Bilateral House's homeowners purchased a lot with a 116-year-old Period Revival home in a mature picturesque neighbourhood in Toronto.
+Bilateral House's homeowners purchased a lot with a 116-year-old Period Revival home in a mature, picturesque neighbourhood in Toronto.
 As avid collectors of contemporary art and vintage furniture, they wanted to build a modern, gallery-inspired home with high ceilings to artfully display their collections.
-Responding to the homeowners’ vision and the City’s requirement to keep the front half of the original house, Audax sensitively restored and rebuilt the heritage façade and designed a modern addition in the rear.
-However, the design solution ensured that both sides of the house could still relate to each other.
-To begin, Audax faithfully reconstructed the main façade with restored brick, new stucco, and wood trim.
-Audax also rebuilt the roof to mirror the original design.
-The main façade materials were then used to clad the new addition on the rear.
-Black metal was introduced as new material on both sides of the house to contemporize the look and further tie both façades together.
-Audax's interior design strategy followed suit with a design that both honoured the original character of the house and satisfied the homeowners’ affinity for a modern gallery aesthetic.
+Responding to the homeowners’ vision and the City’s requirement to keep the front half of the original house, Audax developed a design that sensitively restored the heritage façade, while introducing a modern addition at the rear.

 Withheld